Hyles perkinsi

-Hyles perkinsi, or Perkin's sphinx, is a species of moth of the family Sphingidae.
+Hyles perkinsi, or Perkins' Sphinx Moth, is a species of moth of the family Sphingidae.
 It was described by Otto Herman Swezey in 1920.
 It is endemic to the Hawaiian islands of Oahu and Molokai.

 Larvae have been recorded on Euphorbia, Kadua, Straussia kaduana and other Straussia species.

 Taxonomy

 Ian J. Kitching and Jean-Marie Cadiou have elevated it to full species status.
 It was formerly a subspecies of Hyles wilsoni.